autoplot/documentation/javadoc/org/autoplot/idlsupport/ReadIDLSav.StringData.md

+# org.autoplot.idlsupport.ReadIDLSav.StringData

-# org.autoplot.idlsupport.ReadIDLSav.StringDatastructure containing a string and metadata used to read it.
+structure containing a string and metadata used to read it.

-StringData( )
+# StringData( )

 ***